Tiran-Sarith/Tiran-Sarith/README.md

 - ⚡ Fun fact: ...
 -->

-But i like to do more changes
+But i dont like to do more changes